ansible/dispatcherd/README.md

 The difference is that `apply_async` takes both args and kwargs as kwargs themselves, and allows for additional configuration parameters to come after those.

-As of writing, this only works if you have a Django connection configured.
-You can manually pass configuration info (as in the demo) for non-Django use.

 ### Manual Demo

 You need to have 2 terminal tabs open to run this.